*IMPORTANT NOTICE* — PLEASE READ (Jan. 23, 2017)

 What do I do after I gather all my materials and fill out all my forms?

 Before you submit your application, make sure you make a copy of the complete application packet and keep it in a safe place.
-You will need this packet for reference when you apply to renew your DACA.
+You will need this packet for reference when you apply to renew your DACA and if you apply for any other form of immigration relief in the future.
 Being able to refer to the copy of your original application packet will help ensure that the information you provide is consistent.

 What if some of my documents are in Spanish or another language?